iceweasel50/CIS1051-project/README.md

 ## What idea(s) do you have for your final project?

-Arduino battery management system for lead acid car batterys. this will take in the voltage and detereine if it is below a threshhold and then open a switch to terminate the connection to the car
+Arduino battery management system for lead acid car batterys.
+This will take in the voltage and detereine if it is below a threshhold and then open a switch to terminate the connection to the car